 How to Use Dried Sunflowers

-One of my favorite ways to use the dried sunflower heads is on homemade fall wreaths or simply tucked into vintage watering cans.
+One of my favorite ways to use the dried sunflower heads is on a homemade fall wreath or simply tucked into vintage watering cans.
 They are beautiful to use for fall decorating either in the home or on the porch.
-The Farm Chicks have used dried sunflowers to decorate their porch for fall and the look is so beautiful.
+The Farm Chicks have used dried sunflowers to decorate their patio for fall and the look is so beautiful.